FALATRO/Balatro-Waves/README.md

 ## This mod as of now adds the following:

-- 25 new Wuthering Waves themed Jokers
+- 26 new Wuthering Waves themed Jokers
 - 4 Wuthering Waves themed Boss Blinds
 - 5 new Challenges
+- 1 new Deck
+- 2 new Vouchers

 <img width="1920" height="1080" alt="Screenshot (4)" src="https://github.com/user-attachments/assets/87d0dd5b-5e0c-4583-a2d8-d5228202d807" />